restrepo-64/c-examples/README.md

 # Java

-A fun project we made in school demonstrating multiple concepts in java
+A fun project we made in school demonstrating multiple concepts in java that asks your name then draws your name and several colored overlapping circles